xemantic/we-are-the-robots/README.md

 # we-are-the-robots
-Base for building any Art Robots - upcycling useful automata into useless experience
+a base for building any art robots - upcycling useful automata into useless experience